yugabyte/yugabyte-db/docs/content/preview/yugabyte-platform/configure-yugabyte-platform/set-up-cloud-provider/on-premises-provider.md

 ### SSH Key Pairs

 In the **SSH User** field, enter the name of the user that has SSH privileges on your instances.
-This is required because YugabyteDB Anywhere needs SSH access to the nodes to provision them with YugabyteDB.
+This is required because YBA needs SSH access to the nodes to provision them with YugabyteDB.
 Unless you plan to provision the database nodes manually, the SSH user needs to have password-free sudo permissions to complete a few tasks.

 If the SSH user requires a password for sudo access or the SSH user does not have sudo access, you must enable the **Manually Provision Nodes** option (under **Advanced**) and [manually provision the instances](../on-premises-script/).

 {{< tip title="SSH access" >}}
-After you have provisioned and added the instances to the provider (including installing the node agent), YugabyteDB Anywhere no longer requires SSH or sudo access to nodes.
+After you have provisioned and added the instances to the provider (including installing the [node agent](../../../../faq/yugabyte-platform/#node-agent)), YBA no longer requires SSH or sudo access to nodes.
 {{< /tip >}}

 In the **SSH Port** field, provide the port number of SSH client connections.